What If They Just Play All Day and Never Choose to do any Academics?

 Not a single one of the 11 kids who ended up taking the placement test placed below the grade level for their age, despite the fact that most had never been required to do academics, and many of them had never done any academics at all.
 Most of them scored higher than their grade level, placing into college level math or writing.
 And all of this was the product of about three months of preparation which, by the way, they all seemed to enjoy.
 It wasn’t a chore.
 It was a fun challenge they took on for themselves.

-Some people might be skeptical, thinking that it would take a rare teenager to be able to place into college math and writing with only a few months of preparation.
-But it’s not uncommon at all for kids who grow up in a self-directed education environment.
-Some of these kids may not have had much or any academics, but they’ve had years of experience being in control of their own lives and responsible for their own education.
+Some people might be skeptical, thinking that it would take a rare teenager to be able to place into college math and writing with only a few months of formal academic preparation.
+But this phenomenon is not uncommon for kids who have grown up in a self-directed education environment.
+In my forty years of experience with this model of education, I have seen it happen hundreds of times.
+Although most of these kids had not had much if any experience with formal academics until last year, they have had years of experience being in charge of their own lives and their own education.

 While not all of our members will choose to go to college, we have always known that a Macomber Center education is not going to close any doors.
 If kids here want to go to college when they leave, they will.
 The small group of kids who started out wanting to take college classes last year just started a psychology class together at the local community college.
 Another started a math class at the same college.
 They still have a few years left here at the Macomber Center, but they are getting a headstart on the college path.